atomescrochus/music-helper/README.md

 $search->getResultsCount('deezer'); // same comment as getResults()
 ```

-## What to expect in the results / Examples
+## Examples and what to expect in the results

 For now, this package will only fetch _basic_ informations: